offensive-packaging/documentation/mitmproxy/index.md

                          TCP messages 4: 3 + nothing is truncated

  Proxy Options:
-   --listen-host HOST    Address to bind proxy to.
+   --listen-host HOST    Address to bind proxy server(s) to (may be overridden
+                         for individual modes, see `mode`).
    --listen-port PORT, -p PORT
-                         Proxy service port.
+                         Port to bind proxy server(s) to (may be overridden for individual modes, see `mode`).
+By default, the port is mode-specific.
+The default regular HTTP proxy spawns on port 8080.
    --no-server, -n
    --server              Start a proxy server.
 Enabled by default.
    --ignore-hosts HOST   Ignore host and forward all traffic without processing